 My media advocacy experience involved working in coalition with the Labor Project for Working Families, MomsRising and The Impact Fund, and a stint as DREDF’s Director of Communications.

 Since 2011, cross–disability advocacy and policy has been my ever–changing but exciting focus at DREDF.
 Because I grew up resisting the idea that disability = charity, the opportunity to be a social justice fundraiser with a disability is as much about upending stereotypes as it is about resource development.

 As a crip, I want the members of my traditionally excluded and highly diverse community to be recognized as the contributors we are to a just society.

-Tales From the Crip features disability cultural and political critique, and commentary.
-My writing is a mix of the serious, the sardonic, and the sincere that uses personal essay, opinion, spoof and parody forms, and fiction to convey the emotional landscape of lifelong disability and the waxy bummer build-up that comes from ableism.
+I’m also a writer.
+My blog, Tales From the Crip, features disability cultural and political critique, and commentary.
+The writing is a mix of the serious, the sardonic, and the sincere that uses personal essay, opinion, spoof and parody forms, and fiction to convey the emotional landscape of lifelong disability and the waxy bummer build-up that comes from ableism.
 My writing has also appeared in The Progressive, Ragged Edge, off our backs, and other outlets.